ixaxaar/monoid.space/Types/equality.lagda.md

 Any relation which satisfies the above properties of `reflexivity`, `transitivity` and `symmetry` can be considered an equivalence relation and hence can judge a propositional equality.

-# Relations, a deeper look
+# Relations, with universe polymorphism

 We now present a more formal machinery for relations.
 We use [universe polymorphism](Types.universe.html#universe-polymorphism) throughout to develop this machinery.